ONLINE: HONORS HISTORY & Literature

 Instructor: Roy Speed

 Our History & Literature of the Middle Ages is a year-long online course in close reading of medieval texts.
-The emphasis is, for the most part, England and English literature, but a great deal of what the students learn about this period will be applicable to other European societies and cultures.
+The emphasis is, for the most part, England and English literature, but a great deal of what the students learn about this period is, by design, applicable to other European societies and cultures.

 The "Medieval Millennium" — roughly 500 to 1500 ad — encompasses a huge swath of British history, and English literature of the period spans everything from Anglo-Saxon poetry and Beowulf to The Canterbury Tales and Le Morte Darthur.
 This course provides both historical perspective and a deep dive into the most important literature of the period.